 It's worth noting that there are multiple variants of this vacuum, though they only really differ in terms of color and included attachments.
 Further details on the differences between models are outlined in the Differences Between Variants section.

-The Shark Navigator Lift-Away Deluxe is a decent option for low-pile carpet.
-It can clear pet hair and most fine and large debris without too much difficulty.
+The Shark Navigator Lift-Away Deluxe is adequate for low-pile carpet.
+It can clear pet hair and most large debris without too much difficulty, but fine debris tends to get left behind.
 However, the vacuum's bulky design makes it hard to maneuver, especially in cluttered areas.
-It doesn't feel particularly well-built, and there are quite a few parts that need regular cleaning.
+It doesn't feel particularly well-built, and quite a few parts need regular cleaning.

-The Shark Navigator Lift-Away Deluxe is satisfactory for vacuuming high-pile carpet.
-It easily clears pet hair and most fine and large debris.
-However, while it has a brushroll on/off switch, it can still get stuck on some especially high-pile carpets, and its bulky dirt compartment gets in the way when trying to clean under tables and chairs.
+The Shark Navigator Lift-Away Deluxe is middling for vacuuming high-pile carpet.
+Though it easily clears pet hair, it struggles with most fine and large debris.
+Its brushroll has an on/off switch, but it can still get stuck on some especially high-pile carpets, and its bulky dirt compartment gets in the way when trying to clean under tables and chairs.

-The Shark Navigator Lift-Away Deluxe is a passable option for dealing with pet hair.
-While it has a hard time clearing pet hair on bare floors, it sucks up this kind of debris without difficulty on low and high-pile carpet.
-It also has a HEPA filter to trap allergens as you clean.
-That said, you can't remove its brushroll to clear tangled hair, and the vacuum has quite a few other parts that need regular cleaning.
+The Shark Navigator Lift-Away Deluxe is an okay option for dealing with pet hair.
+Its performance is solid, as it can clear most pet hair without too much difficulty, and it even has a HEPA filter to trap allergens as you clean.
+The major issue is the vacuum's high maintenance requirements.
+You can't remove its brushroll to clear tangled hair, and the vacuum has several other parts that need regular cleaning.

-The Shark Navigator Lift-Away Deluxe is acceptable for cars.
-This vacuum's 'Lift-Away' design makes it a little easier to clean tight spots inside your car, though its short hose length might be a bit of an issue.
-It doesn't have a turbo brush to clean upholstered surfaces in this alternate configuration, either.
+The Shark Navigator Lift-Away Deluxe is passable for cars.
+This vacuum's 'Lift-Away' design makes it a little easier to clean tight spots inside your car, though its short hose length might be an issue.
+It also doesn't have a turbo brush to clean upholstered surfaces in this alternate configuration.
 Thankfully, it does come with a crevice tool, allowing you to tackle messes in tight areas.

 The Shark Navigator Lift-Away Deluxe is a poor option for workshop cleaning, though it isn't designed for this kind of usage.
 It does a good job of handling household debris on hard surfaces, but using it to clean up heavier-duty debris like wood or metal shavings is likely to damage its internals.
 It also can't be used to suck up liquid spills.